Quality Blended Course Review

 Important Information!

 Starting January 2, 2024, reviews will be conducted with updated review items that better align with UCF’s Digital Accessibility Policy and to remain equivalent with the most recent version of Quality Matters.
-View the updated Online Course Review and Blended Course Review items.
+View the updated Blended Course Review items below.

 Download Quality Blended Course Review Items [PDF]